 Income Planning

-A good income plan maps out when to tap each source of retirement money.
-You’ll want to consider the tax implications of every withdrawal.
-For example, taking Roth IRA distributions before traditional IRA withdrawals can reduce your taxable income and potentially lower your Medicare premiums.
+A thoughtful income plan maps out when to draw from each source of retirement money, factoring in the tax implications of each withdrawal.
+Taking Roth IRA distributions before traditional IRA withdrawals, for example, can sometimes reduce taxable income and potentially lower Medicare premiums.

-The sequence of withdrawals matters.
-Many retirees benefit from spending taxable accounts first, then tax-deferred accounts, and finally tax-free Roth accounts.
-This strategy allows your Roth money to grow tax-free for as long as possible while avoiding higher tax brackets in later years.
+Withdrawal sequencing matters.
+Many retirees benefit from spending taxable accounts first, then tax-deferred accounts, and finally tax-free Roth accounts, an approach that allows Roth funds to continue growing tax-free while potentially avoiding higher tax brackets later.

 Investment Management

-Rebalancing keeps your portfolio aligned with your risk tolerance.
-If stocks surge and bonds lag, your portfolio becomes riskier than intended.
-Selling some stocks and buying bonds brings you back to your target allocation.
-Do this at least annually, and consider doing it more often in volatile markets.
+Rebalancing periodically helps keep a portfolio aligned with risk tolerance.
+If stocks rise faster than bonds, the portfolio can become riskier than intended; selling some stocks and buying bonds can bring allocation back toward target.
+Reviewing this at least annually, and more often in volatile markets, is a common practice.

 Retirement Plan Rollover

-Rolling your 401(k) into an IRA gives you more investment options and often lower fees.
-You can consolidate multiple old 401(k)s into a single IRA, which simplifies management and tracking.
-Just make sure to do a direct rollover to avoid taxes and penalties.
+Rolling a 401(k) into an IRA can provide more investment options and potentially lower fees, and multiple old 401(k)s can sometimes be consolidated into a single IRA to simplify tracking.
+A direct rollover is generally used to avoid taxes and penalties.

 Estate Planning

-Your retirement plan needs to address what happens to your assets after you’re gone.
-Beneficiary designations on retirement accounts override your will, so review them regularly.
-Life changes like marriage, divorce, or the death of a beneficiary require updates.
+A retirement plan often needs to address what happens to assets afterward.
+Beneficiary designations on retirement accounts generally override a will, so reviewing them regularly, especially after life changes like marriage, divorce, or the loss of a beneficiary — is worthwhile.
+Estate planning services can help keep these documents current.

-Trusts can provide more control over how your assets are distributed.
-A revocable living trust avoids probate and gives you flexibility during your lifetime.
-Irrevocable trusts offer tax benefits but limit your access to the assets.
+Trusts can offer more control over how assets are distributed.
+A revocable living trust may help avoid probate while preserving flexibility during one’s lifetime, while irrevocable trusts can offer certain tax advantages at the cost of reduced access to assets.

 Social Security Analysis

-Deciding when to claim Social Security is one of the most important retirement decisions you’ll make.
-The right choice depends on your health, financial needs, spousal benefits, and life expectancy.
+Deciding when to claim Social Security is one of the more consequential retirement decisions, and the right choice often depends on health, financial needs, spousal benefits, and life expectancy.
+A Social Security analysis can help model different claiming scenarios.

-Married couples have additional strategies to consider.
-Spousal benefits allow a lower-earning spouse to receive up to 50% of the higher earner’s benefit.
-Survivor benefits mean the surviving spouse receives the higher of the two benefits after one spouse dies.
-Running the numbers for different claiming strategies can reveal thousands of dollars in additional lifetime benefits.
+Married couples have additional strategies available.
+Spousal benefits can allow a lower-earning spouse to receive up to 50% of the higher earner’s benefit, and survivor benefits generally mean the surviving spouse receives the higher of the two benefits after one spouse passes.
+Comparing different claiming strategies can sometimes reveal a meaningful difference in lifetime benefits.

 Life Insurance Services

-Life insurance in retirement serves different purposes than it did during your working years.
-You might not need as much coverage if your kids are grown and your mortgage is paid off.
-But some retirees keep policies to cover final expenses, replace lost pension income for a surviving spouse, or leave an inheritance.
+Life insurance can serve different purposes in retirement than it did during working years.
+Coverage needs may decrease once children are grown and a mortgage is paid off, though some retirees maintain policies to help cover final expenses, replace lost pension income for a surviving spouse, or leave an inheritance.
+Life insurance services in Long Beach can help determine what level of coverage may make sense.

-Permanent life insurance policies build cash value you can borrow against or surrender.
-This creates another source of retirement funds in emergencies.
-Some retirees use life insurance as part of their estate planning to provide liquidity for estate taxes or to equalize inheritances among children.
+Permanent life insurance policies can build cash value that may be borrowed against or surrendered, offering another potential source of funds in an emergency.
+Some retirees also use life insurance as part of estate planning to help provide liquidity for estate taxes or to help equalize inheritances among children.

 How to Increase Your Retirement Income Starting Now